SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 ![](media/deliverability-analytics/deliverability-metrics-subaccount-enable.png)

 You can also enable [via API](https://developers.sparkpost.com/api/subaccounts/#subaccounts-put-update-a-subaccount).
+Use an API key that has the `Subaccounts: Read/Write` permission.
 (Note that you cannot set the option on subaccount creation, you must toggle it after creation.)

 ### Retrieving Seed List